omeka/omeka-s-enduser/docs/sites/index.md

 * Give your site a **title** (required).
 * Create a **slug** for the site’s url.
 The url will be `youromekainstall.org/s/slug`.
 This is optional - if you leave this field blank, Omeka S will create a slug based on the site title.
 * Create a **summary** for your site: a brief description of what it is about.
 The summary text will appear on your installation's landing page and on the [list of sites](../sites/site_pages#list-of-sites) page block.
-* Upload a **thumbnail** for your site, which will replace the summary text on the landing page or in the list of sites block.
+* Upload a **thumbnail** for your site, or select one from your installation's assets, which will appear alongside the summary text on the landing page and in the [list of sites page block](site_pages.md#list-of-sites).
+We recommend using a small square image, no more than 240 by 240 pixels (the largest it will display, on the landing page).
+You can also [set a favicon for your site later](site_settings.md#general-settings).

 ![Admin tab for a new site with nothing entered](../sites/sitesfiles/sitesadd_admin.png)